 t, tx, tx, rx, rx are time and azimuth and elevation angles at the transmitter and receiver, respectively.

-A(i) and C(i) are the gain and the channel impulse response for i-th cluster respectively.
+A(i) and C(i) are the gain and the channel impulse response for i-th cluster, respectively.

 ( )- is the Dirac delta function.